HanaAhmedMahmoud/Code-Blue/README.md

 ### 7/4/2025
+Hana
-Hana -> I created the basic folder structure and movement for player ready for future sessions.
+- I created the basic folder structure and movement for player ready for future sessions.
 Please feel free to add folders for prototypes, add any music and art created too!

+Angelique
-Angelique -> Imported the .mp3 music files from Discord, just as a test.
+- Imported the .mp3 music files from Discord, just as a test.
 (It worked!)

 ### 20/04/2025

 Angelique
-	-> Created a state machine for the player.
+- Created a state machine for the player.
 Currently we have Move and Idle states.
-	-> Created a skeleton for the main menu.
+- Created a skeleton for the main menu.
 Added transition to game scene on play.
-	-> Put the player into the game scene.
+- Put the player into the game scene.

-23/04/2025
+### 23/04/2025

 ciara
--> added nurse and doctor walking sprites
+- added nurse and doctor walking sprites

+Angelique
+- Animated the movement of the player character.